storybookjs/ember/docs/writing-stories/play-function.md

 ## Working with events

-Most modern UIs are built focusing on interaction (e.g., button clicks, selecting options, ticking checkboxes), providing rich experiences to the end-user.
+Most modern UIs are built focusing on interaction (e.g., clicking a button, selecting options, ticking checkboxes), providing rich experiences to the end-user.
 With the `play` function, you can incorporate the same level of interaction into your stories.

 The most common scenario for component interaction is a button click.
 If you need to reproduce it in your story, you can define your story's `play` function to the following: